 Businesses such as Blue Origin and SpaceX are supporting NASA, planning factories in Space and lucrative precious metals and mineral mining operations.
 With limited resources on Earth, such initiatives will reach far beyond just profit, economic growth, and expanding Earth’s resource base.

 Previously, only governments had the power to control human development, now it appears the private sector will be leading our economic, technical, and environmental progress.

-It is a safe bet that new communication technologies enabling voice, video and data communications in deep Space will find its’ way into business collaboration software in the future.
+It's a safe bet that new communication technologies enabling voice, video and data communications in deep Space will find their way into business collaboration software in the future.
 While at the same time, high-frequency trading could adapt and benefit from advanced faster communication methods.